-- 1. Be at least 21 years of age within 60 days of graduation from the police academy or: - Have received credit for at least 60 semester hours of study from an accredited college or university, or - Have received an associate degree from an accredited college, or - Have received an Honorable Discharge from the Armed Forces of the United States after at least two years of active service, AND - 2.
-Have never been convicted at any time of a felony offense; - 3.
-Have never been nor currently on court-ordered community supervision or probation for a criminal offense of a Class B Misdemeanor or within the last 10 years; - 4.
-Have never been convicted for any criminal offense the grade of a Class B Misdemeanor or a Class B Misdemeanor within the last 10 years; - 5.
-Have never been convicted at any time of a Family Violence offense; - 6.
-Are not prohibited by state or federal law from possessing firearms or ammunition. - 7.
-Be a high-school graduate or received a high school equivalency certificate - 8.
-Be examined by a licensed physician and be declared, in writing, within the past 90 days, both: - To be physically sound and free from any defects which may adversely affect the performance of duty as a peace officer, reserve peace officer, or jailer, and - To show no trace of drug dependency or illegal drug use after a physical examination, blood test, or other medical test; - 9.
-Be examined by the WCJC Police Academy's licensed psychologist or psychiatrist at the prescribed time and declared, in writing, to be in satisfactory psychological and emotional health; - 10.
-Be of good moral character; - 11.
-Must meet all admission requirements to Wharton County Junior College. - 12.
-Successfully complete all forms as required by the WCJC Police Academy; - 13.
-Successfully complete a timed physical agility exam; - 14.
-Must possess a valid Texas driver's license; - 15.
-Must be a U.S. citizen.
+- Be at least 21 years of age within 60 days of graduation from the police academy or: - Have received a minimum of 60 semester credit hours from an accredited college or university, or - Have received an associate degree from an accredited college, or - Have received an Honorable Discharge from the Armed Forces of the United States after a minimum two years active duty, AND - Have never been convicted of a felony offense; - Have never been, nor currently on, court-ordered community supervision or probation for a Class B Misdemeanor criminal offense within the last 10 years; - Have never been convicted for any Class B Misdemeanor criminal offense or above within the last 10 years; - Have never been convicted at any time of a Family Violence offense; - Are not prohibited by state or federal law from possessing firearms or ammunition. - Be a high school graduate or received a high school equivalency certificate - Be examined by the Academy's designated licensed physician and be declared, in writing, within the past 90 days:

+- To be physically sound and free from any defects which may adversely affect the performance of duty as a peace officer, reserve peace officer, or jailer, and - To show no trace of drug dependency or illegal drug use after a physical examination, blood test, or other medical test; - Be examined by the Academy's licensed psychologist or psychiatrist and declared, in writing, to be in satisfactory psychological and emotional health; - Be of good moral character; - Must meet all admission requirements to Wharton County Junior College. - Successfully complete all forms required by the WCJC Police Academy; - Successfully complete a timed physical agility exam; - Must possess a valid Texas driver's license; - Must be a U.S. citizen.

-Applicants who are currently employed by a law-enforcement agency and have completed these requirements as a part of their employment need not be re-examined, but must submit documentation for verification.
-This does not include the academy's entry examinations or the physical agility exam.
+Applicants that are currently employed by a law enforcement agency and have completed requirements as part of their employment, need not be re-examined, but must submit documentation for verification.
+This does not include the academy's entrance exam or the physical agility exam.
+Applicants must be met in Reading: TSI, Pre TASP or equivalent.